Steve DeBerg

-Steven Leroy DeBerg (born January 19, 1954) is an American former professional football player who was a quarterback in the National Football League (NFL) for 17 years.
+Steven Leroy DeBerg (born January 19, 1954) is an American former professional football player who was a quarterback in the National Football League (NFL) for 18 years.

-Early life
+Early life and college

 DeBerg is an alumnus of Savanna High School in Anaheim, California.
 He was the starting quarterback, and excelled in the pole vault.

 He was the starting quarterback at Fullerton College during the 1972 and 1973 seasons.
 As a sophomore in 1973, DeBerg led his team to a South Coast Conference title with a 5–0 record.
 In the postseason, Fullerton defeated San Diego City College 24–0 but lost 29–20 to Los Angeles City College in the state semifinals.
 DeBerg ended the season with an overall record of 10–1–0, and received Junior College All-American honors.

 He transferred to San José State University in 1974, and became the Spartans' starting quarterback in 1976.
 DeBerg led his team to a Pacific Coast Athletic Association (Big West Conference) title, and was named the PCAA offensive player of the year.
 He set nine school records, completing 141 of 262 attempts for 2,084 yards, 19 touchdowns, and six interceptions.

 In 1993, DeBerg was inducted into the California Community College's Football Coaches Association Hall of Fame.
 Eight years later, he was inducted into the San Jose State University Ring of Honor and Sports Hall of Fame.

+College statistics

 Professional playing career

 Although large portions of his professional career were spent as a backup, DeBerg accumulated significant NFL statistics (particularly during the early 1990s, when he was the starting quarterback for the Kansas City Chiefs).
 DeBerg played for the San Francisco 49ers (1978–1980), Denver Broncos (1981–1983), Tampa Bay Buccaneers (1984–1987, 1992, 1993), Kansas City Chiefs (1988–1991), Miami Dolphins (1993), and Atlanta Falcons (1998).
 He was selected by the Dallas Cowboys in the tenth round (275th overall) of the 1977 NFL draft, but was waived before the start of the season when he could not displace fellow rookie quarterback Glenn Carano.

 DeBerg has been called one of the best play-action pass quarterbacks of all time.
 Peyton Manning has studied films of DeBerg's play-action technique.
 He played through injuries; ill with laryngitis, he wore a portable amplifier during regular-season games with San Francisco.